Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Dwarven building shadows reworked (by Jinn).

+* Maps
+- Random maps now correctly have no computer-controlled players in multiplayer.

 * Miscellaneous
 - Choosing "Low", "Medium" or "High" resources now correctly makes the player start with stone.
 - Fixed issue with civilizations in multiplayer not reflecting player setup choices.